Androider03/balana-extended/README.md

 # balana-extended
-An extended version of Balana (provided by WSO2) which implements a XACML 3.0 conflict analyzer, based on set theory.
+This project represents an extended version of [Balana](https://github.com/wso2/balana), originally provided by [WSO2](http://wso2.com/), which implements a XACML 3.0 conflict analyzer to help administrators in managing XACML policies.
+The tool also offers a prototype GUI.

+This project has been developed by Guido Marilli as a MSc thesis in Computer Engineering at Politecnico di Milano.